benchling/app-examples-python/examples/chem-sync-local-flask/WORKSHOP.md

 https://processor-identifies-botswana-messaging.trycloudflare.com
 ```

-Update the Benchling App's Webhook URL in the UI with the new server and
+Update the Benchling App's Webhook URL in the UI with our `cloudflare-tunnel` URL.
-append the path our Flask route expects (see `local_app/app.py`).

 ![image info](./docs/update-webhook-url.gif)

 ### Generate a Client Secret

-Generate a client secret in Benchling and be sure to copy the secret.
+Generate a client secret in Benchling and be sure to copy the secret - it will only be displayed once!
+(If you do happen to lose the secret, no problem - you can just regenerate it and grab the new one instead.)

 ![image info](./docs/generate-secret.gif)